jpourdanis/webcam-testing/README.md

 An example of how you can solve the problem of web camera recording testing with Cypress

+### THE PROBLEM

+When you want to automate clicks and inputs things are straight forward in the test automation world.

+What's happening when you want to simulate access to camera and simulate the Web Camera recording process for your test?

+It's obvious that if you want to run a test on your local machine you can use the Web Camera of the machine BUT how this test will run on CI?

+We need something that simulates the camera access and produce actual stream of video.

+### THE SOLUTION

+On chronium based browsers you can add some arguments that will do this job for you :

+- `--use-fake-ui-for-media-stream` avoids the need to grant camera/microphone permissions.
+- `--use-fake-device-for-media-stream` feeds a test pattern to `getUserMedia()` instead of live camera input.

+You can also use another argument to feed the camera your video :
+- `--use-file-for-fake-video-capture=path/to/video`

+In our case we will use the public website [https://webcamtests.com/](https://webcamtests.com/) to run it on GitHub Actions and we will get as artifacts the video and the screenshot of the test.

 ### RUN TESTS

 1. Clone this repository